 As I said above, the school was built in 1934 for the black children of the Island.
 In 1962 segregation ended, and shortly after that is when Pat Conroy began teaching.
 Little did anyone know at the time the notoriety he would later bring the little white building.

-When we visited, the building was closed to visitors for COVID, but we were still able to purchase coffee and muffins from a School Grounds Coffee via a walk-up window.
+School Grounds Coffee.
+We were still able to purchase coffee and muffins from a School Grounds Coffee via a walk-up window.
 The coffee is fantastic!
 If they are open when you visit, sit inside to enjoy your cuppa; the space is located in what used to be the cafeteria/lunchroom of the school.

 Another note if you’re with kids.
 The playground is still there.
 It’s the old-school kind, and my boys LOVED it.
 We might have also played a few rounds of basketball on their outdoor court while waiting on our coffee.

+Daufuskie Blues.
 The school is also home to Daufuskie Blues, an indigo dye studio.
 Again, the building was closed during our visit but the owner/artists brought their textiles outside under a large tent and shared the dye process with us.

 Artist Rhonda Davis first showed us an indigo plant growing in the yard.
 She explained the “old” and “new” ways that the dye is extracted from the plant.
 And then she showed us the magic!
 She dipped a piece of white cotton into the bowl of blue dye…let it sit a while…and then pulled it out to reveal a still-white strip.